-Fluoride calibration standard solutions were prepared by diluting the 1,000 mg/L stock solutions with DI water.
-Five levels of calibration standard (0.1, 0.25, 0.5, 0.75, and 1 mg/L) were used in this study to investigate if the fluoride concentration of the USP monograph (0.5 mg/L) is within the linear range.
+Fluoride calibration standard solutions were prepared by diluting the 1,000 mg/L stock solution with DI water.
+Five levels of calibration standard (0.1, 0.25, 0.5, 0.75, and 1 mg/L) were used in this study to check if the fluoride concentration of the USP monograph (0.5 mg/L) is within the linearity range.